 When is Pancake Day?

 Pancake Day, also known as Shrove Tuesday and Mardi Gras, does not fall on the same date each year.
-It falls on Tuesday 8 March 2011, Tuesday 21 February 2012, and Tuesday 12 February 2013.

 What is Pancake Day?